hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## What is a Golden Image

+A golden image provides the template which a virtual machine (for example, AWS EC2 instances) is created from.
+It may also be referred to as a base image or an image template.
+Think of it as a snapshot copy of an operating system that can be launched as a new virtual machine.

+Usually, a golden image will contain:

+- A Windows or Linux operating system installation
+- The latest security patches and updates
+- Configuration specific to your environment
+- Software specific to your environment
+- Security hardening settings, if required by your environment
+- Agents such as an Octopus Deploy Tentacle for deploying software, or a Datadog Agent for monitoring the virtual machine

+The idea is that you set up an operating system to the desired state, save it and then you can re-use it across your infrastructure.

+In network virtualization,
+a golden image is an archetypal version of a cloned disk that can be used as a template for various kinds of virtual network hardware.
+Some refer to the golden image as a master image because multiple copies are used to provide a consistent process for using a disk image.

+Using golden images as templates, managers can create consistent environments where the end user doesn't have to know a lot about the technology in order to use it effectively.
+These kinds of systems are taking off in a big way as companies and enterprises replace old physical networks with virtual structures.

+It's a term that has made its way into the collective consciousness of anyone involved in creating one perfect model and then producing many duplicates from that mold.
+That's what a gold master, or golden image, is:
+The virtual mold from which you cast your distributable models.

+And in system administration,
+you may encounter golden images of an organization's chosen operating system, with the important settings baked in—the virtual private network (VPN) certificates are already in place, incoming email servers are already set in the email client, and so on.
+Similarly, you might also hear this term in the world of virtual machines (VMs), where a golden image of a carefully configured virtual drive is the source from which all new virtual machines are cloned.

 ## What is Packer

+> HashiCorp Packer has become the standard open source tool for
+> creating golden images from code.

 Packer is an open source tool for creating identical machine images for multiple platforms from a single source configuration.